 Both visitors and residents must apply for a Travel Authorisation Form, 48 hours before departing for Bermuda.

-Weddings, domestic partnerships. funerals and communion can be held with the appropriate physical distancing in place.
+Weddings, domestic partnerships, funerals and communion can be held with the appropriate physical distancing in place and use of masks.
+Please refer to the Religious Establishments Wedding, Domestic Partnership and Funeral Services

 Working from home